dotnet/docs/docs/standard/glossary.md

 ## .NET SDK

-A set of libraries and tools that allow developers to create .NET applications and libraries for [.NET 5 (and .NET Core) and later versions](#net-5-and-later-versions).
-Also known as the .NET Core SDK.
+A set of libraries and tools that allow developers to create .NET applications and libraries for [.NET](#net).
+Also known as the *.NET Core SDK*.

 Includes the [.NET CLI](#net-cli) for building apps, .NET libraries and runtime for building and running apps, and the dotnet executable (*dotnet.exe*) that runs CLI commands and runs applications.